Tuesday, April 9, 2013

 Please note, that I’m not saying that Sony products are bad – I’m just advising you on the reality of the market and how to best protect your investment in a platform.
 Sony fan boys will disagree, but don’t be fooled.
 Even Nikon cameras with “the same” sensor as Sony’s will outperform them due to both better lenses but more importantly better supporting image processors.
 When compared head to head (and you can see for yourself on dpreview.com), my eyes always see a clear advantage of Nikon over Sony equivalents.

 Personally I prefer Canon as that’s where I’ve made my investment, but Nikon is an excellent platform too.
 Each has their pros and cons, but my eyes prefer the images I get from Canon better IN THE CURRENT GENERATION over Nikon.
-For the last two generations of products, I preferred Nikon’s superior high ISO performance over Canon.
+For the last two generations of products, I preferred Nikon’s superior high ISO performance over Canon and as of 2015 Nikon has the better sensors.
 Both are sure to please and post-processing puts them on an equal plane, so ignore the haters out who argue their preferences as intensely as Apple vs Android, Windows vs Mac, Democrat vs Republican, Pro-Choice vs Pro-Life, etc…

 What I DO NOT recommend is switching back and forth between Canon and Nikon.
 Once you pick one, stick with it as the odds are “the best” camera or lenses will alternate from release wave to release wave.
 As a result, if you are feeling Canon or Nikon envy, your views will likely change a few years later when those in the other camp envy your platform.

-As of December 31, 2012 my recommendations for DSLR’s are as follows:
+As of June 9, 2015 my recommendations are as follows:

-Given the great advancement with mirrorless cameras, I no longer feel comfortable recommending the Canon Rebel T5i or Nikon D3200 for the DSLR category.
-I think the better mirrorless will outperform them in all but indoor autofocus performance.
+Given the great advancement with mirrorless cameras, I no longer feel comfortable recommending the Canon Rebel T6i/T6s or Nikon D3300 for the DSLR category.
+I think the better mirrorless cameras will outperform cheaper DSLR’s in every way now.
 This is not to say that these are bad cameras, but more times than not I think that buyers will feel disappointed with these models.
-If I had to recommend a entry model, I’d favor the Rebel T5i (700D outside US) purely for its ease of use and advanced video features (especially with the new STM lenses).
-However, I still think the Nikon D7100 blows both of these budget models away so I’d encourage buyers to get it instead.
-I have yet to review the new D5200, but it looks promising on paper.
-My D7100 review is in progress and will be on the blog soon (see the right hand column for reviews).
+If I was forced to recommend a entry DSLR model, I’d favor the Rebel T6s/760D(my review) purely for its ease of use and advanced video features (especially with the new STM lenses).
+However, I still think the Nikon D7200 blows most of the budget models away so I’d encourage buyers to consider it instead.

-The Canon 7D offers great 8 frames per second performance especially with the new firmware update which added features, but its image quality is inferior to the D7100 and 6D in my opinion.
+The Canon 7D Mark II (my review) offers great 10 frames per second performance, but its image quality is inferior to the D7200 in my opinion.
 It’s a nice camera with a great value, so if you want to stick with the Canon platform then that’s the way to go.
-It’s also smoking fast compared to the D7100, so its my recommended Sports on a Budget camera.
+It’s also smoking fast compared to the D7200, so its my recommended Sports on a Budget camera.

 Recommended Accessories